burakuren/Liked-List-To-PlayList/README.md

 3-) Run the application with "python3 app.py" command in the current directory.

+4.1-) You can create a new playlist from liked list.

+4.2-) You can refresh your playlist from liked list.

-4-) Answer the following questions in the terminal
+5-) Answer the following questions in the terminal

-5-) And check your Youtube Music account!
+6-) And check your Youtube Music account!
 The playlist should be there!